attila-fazekas/kolibrium/docs/CONTRIBUTING.md

 There are numerous ways to make contributions to Kolibrium, but if you are just starting with contributions, we suggest focusing on the following areas:

-- Try out the [Get started](https://github.com/attila-fazekas/kolibrium#get-started) guide and provide feedback by opening a [new discussion](https://github.com/attila-fazekas/kolibrium/discussions/new?category=general).
+- Try out the [Get started](https://github.com/attila-fazekas/kolibrium#get-started) guide and provide feedback by [starting a new discussion](https://github.com/attila-fazekas/kolibrium/discussions/new?category=general).
 Your feedback helps us to iron out any confusion and is very much appreciated. ❤️
 - Review a [Pull Request](https://github.com/attila-fazekas/kolibrium/pulls?q=is%3Apr+is%3Aopen+label%3A%22good+first+issue%22)
 - Pick an [issue](https://github.com/attila-fazekas/kolibrium/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and fix it
 - Update the [documentation](https://github.com/attila-fazekas/kolibrium/blob/main/README.md)

 # Filing bug reports

 Have you found a bug in code or a typo in documentation?
-Please [open](https://github.com/attila-fazekas/kolibrium/issues/new?assignees=attila-fazekas&labels=bug&projects=&template=%F0%9F%90%9B-bug-report.md&title=%5B%F0%9F%90%9B+Bug%5D%3A+) a Bug Report.
+Please [open a Bug Report](https://github.com/attila-fazekas/kolibrium/issues/new?assignees=attila-fazekas&labels=bug&projects=&template=%F0%9F%90%9B-bug-report.md&title=%5B%F0%9F%90%9B+Bug%5D%3A+).

 # Proposing new features

 Since the project is still in the early stages, this is the perfect time to influence its APIs.
-If you happen to have a cool idea about DSL design or any other module, or wish to have a Selenium feature implemented in Kolibrium, please [open](https://github.com/attila-fazekas/kolibrium/issues/new?assignees=attila-fazekas&labels=enhancement&projects=&template=%F0%9F%9A%80-feature-proposal.md&title=%5B%F0%9F%9A%80+Feature%5D%3A+) a Feature Proposal.
+If you happen to have a cool idea about DSL design or any other module, or wish to have a Selenium feature implemented in Kolibrium, please [start a new discussion](https://github.com/attila-fazekas/kolibrium/discussions/new?category=ideas).

 # Setting up your environment